Advertising: 20th century onwards

 As a result of massive industrialization, advertising increased dramatically in the United States.
-In 1919 it was 2.5 percent of gross domestic product (GDP) in the US, and it averaged 2.2 percent of GDP between then and at least 2007, though it may have declined dramatically since the Great Recession.
+In 1919, advertising expenditure was 2.5% of gross domestic product (GDP).
 Industry could not benefit from its increased productivity without a substantial increase in consumer spending.
 This contributed to the development of mass marketing designed to influence the population's economic behavior on a larger scale.
 In the 1910s and 1920s, advertisers in the U.S. adopted the doctrine that human instincts could be targeted and harnessed – "sublimated" into the desire to purchase commodities.
 Edward Bernays, a nephew of Sigmund Freud, became associated with the method and is sometimes called the founder of modern advertising and public relations.
 Bernays claimed that:

 [The] general principle, that men are very largely actuated by motives which they conceal from themselves, is as true of mass as of individual psychology.
 It is evident that the successful propagandist must understand the true motives and not be content to accept the reasons which men give for what they do.

 In other words, selling products by appealing to the rational minds of customers (the main method used prior to Bernays) was much less effective than selling products based on the unconscious desires that Bernays felt were the true motivators of human action.
 "Sex sells" became a controversial issue, with techniques for titillating and enlarging the audience posing a challenge to conventional morality.

 In the 1920s, under Secretary of Commerce Herbert Hoover, the American government promoted advertising.
 Hoover himself delivered an address to the Associated Advertising Clubs of the World in 1925 called 'Advertising Is a Vital Force in Our National Life."
 In October 1929, the head of the U.S. Bureau of Foreign and Domestic Commerce, Julius Klein, stated "Advertising is the key to world prosperity."
-This was part of the "unparalleled" collaboration between business and government in the 1920s, according to a 1933 European economic journal.
+This was part of the "unparalleled" collaboration between business and government in the 1920s.

-The tobacco companies became major advertisers in order to sell packaged cigarettes.
-The tobacco companies pioneered the new advertising techniques when they hired Bernays to create positive associations with tobacco smoking.
+During this era, tobacco companies became major advertisers in order to sell packaged cigarettes.
+The tobacco companies pioneered new advertising techniques when they hired Bernays to create positive associations with tobacco smoking.

 Advertising was also used as a vehicle for cultural assimilation, encouraging workers to exchange their traditional habits and community structure in favor of a shared "modern" lifestyle.
 An important tool for influencing immigrant workers was the American Association of Foreign Language Newspapers (AAFLN).
 The AAFLN was primarily an advertising agency but also gained heavily centralized control over much of the immigrant press.